Theseus: A Magical Journey by N. Colwell - Book

 Part II, Open Sea, contains the methods considered fit for public consumption.
 They are numbered in the order originally developed; numbered versions not included are skipped.
 This section includes solutions Three, Five, Six, and Ten.

 Part III, Adrift, contains discussions about some of the methods that did not meet the author's standards for performance.
-They are included to explain ideas considered necessary for a complete explanation regarding his thoughts on the plot.
+They are included to explain ideas considered necessary for a complete explanation regarding her thoughts on the plot.
 It also includes an interesting one-phase effect that follows Theseus’ lead-in style.

 Part IV, Fellow Travelers, contains versions of the plot from two known card magicians highly respected by the author: Harapan Ong and the late Simon Aronson.
 Both versions are also worthy of study.

 Theseus: A Magical Journey by N. Colwell.
 Illustrated by Charitha Lankathilaka.
 Page count: 112 p.
 Hard case; no DJ.

 NOTE: This book was printed two years before the author’s public transition, and so contains her deadname and inaccurate pronouns.